 The Foundation has an unsecured variable line of credit agreement with the Conference.
-Under the agreement, the Conference may borrow from the Foundation, on a short-term basis, not to exceed 90 days, up to \$250,000, at the prevailing interest rate being charged to the Foundation by its bank.
-As of December 31, 2022, there was no receivable balance on this line of credit.
+Under the agreement, the Conference may borrow from the Foundation, on a short-term basis, not to exceed 90 days, up to \$250,000, at the prevailing interest rate being charged to the Foundation by its bank as described in Note 10.
+As of December 31, 2023 and 2022, there was no receivable balance on this line of credit.